pme123/scala-adapters/docs/_posts/2018-04-21-binding-scala-redux.md

 title: "Using Redux with Binding.scala"
 categories:
   - development
-excerpt: "My interpretation on how to use the Redux framework with Binding.scala."
+excerpt: "Using Principles and Ideas of Redux with Binding.scala."

 tags:
   - binding.scala